ubilabs/google-maps-react-hooks/CONTRIBUTING.md

 ## Adding An Example
 Each hook should have an example in the examples folder.
 If you want to provide an example for a hook, please follow these steps:

-1. Create a new folder in the [examples folder](./examples) with the name of the hook file.
+1. Create a new folder in the [examples folder](./examples) with the new example's name.

 2. In the folder, create a runnable React App showing the usage of the new hook in a common use case.
 Checkout the current examples in the [examples folder](./examples) to see how the setup should looks like.
 The [basic google map example](./examples/basic-google-map/) is always a good starting point.